 Fast forward to six months from today and assume markets have normalized from a volatility perspective.
 Now imagine how much better your recent client meetings could have been if you could illustrate for the client that their exposure was reduced before the worst phase of the recent drawdown using a simple, repeatable process that will resume exposure once volatility dies.
 I imagine having this type of narrative in place would be a competitive advantage for goals-based advisors.

 The Journey Affects Arrival at the Destination

 "If anyone treads on my toes or sticks a pin into me, it doesn’t matter, for I can’t feel it.
-But I do not want people to call me a fool…" – Scarecrow
+But I do not want people to call me a fool…" – The Scarecrow

 Absolute returns are the destination, but the journey matters.
 Providing a more comfortable ride can give advisors an important moat in this increasingly competitive industry.
-More importantly, it allows their clients to stay the course during unprecedented periods in market history.
+More importantly, it helps your clients to stay the course during unprecedented periods in market history.

 As always, Blueprint is here to help.
 Feel free to reach out.